 For heterosexual couples, however, only the woman can make the first move by sending a message.
 And if she doesn’t send a message within 24 hours after matching, the connection disappears.
 (Guys see/know that the woman swiped right back because there is a new match, but they’re not allowed to reach out first.)

-There are no there limitations on who can message first for Bumble BFF and Bumble Bizz (Bumble’s friend-finding and business networking modes).
+There are no limitations on who can message first for Bumble BFF and Bumble Bizz (Bumble’s friend-finding and business networking modes).

 How the Bumble Algorithm Works